Adjust the Character Shape

 In this example you see the red Shoulders slider and the Torso Muscles slider indicating that those sliders no longer translate the mShoulderLeft and mShoulderRight bones.

-Whenever you edit a custom mesh, Avastar marks the mesh as modified and adds a Rebind all Meshes button on top of the Appearance sliders panel.
-When you use Shape keys there is an unfortunate twist.
+Whenever you edit a custom mesh or one of its Shape keys (if it has), Avastar marks the mesh as modified and adds a Rebind all Meshes button on top of the Appearance sliders panel.

 Working only with the SL Restshape

-By default the Appearance sliders are enabled.
-This allows you to test the behavior of your meshes in regard to the Avatar Appearance sliders, before the meshes are even exported.
-However, sometimes a rig becomes so complicated and the creator decides that the usage of the Appearance sliders is actually not wanted.
-In this case Avastar allows you to disable the sliders by unchecking the check mark in the header of the Appearance panel.
+By default the Avatar Shape Editor is enabled.
+This allows you to test the behavior of your meshes in regard to the Avatar Mesh shape sliders in SL, before the meshes are even exported.
+However, sometimes a rig becomes so complicated and the creator decides that the usage of the Avatar Shape Editor is actually not wanted.
+In this case Avastar allows you to disable the Avatar Shape editor by unchecking the check mark in the header of the Appearance panel.

-Important: When you want to disable the appearance sliders, then it is best to set the white stickman mode first.
+Important: When you want to disable the Avatar Shape editor, then it is best to set the white Human Shape mode first (see above).
 This makes sure that your rig matches the neutral skeleton.
-While this is not strictly necessary we still recommend that you enable the white Stickman shape prior to disabling the sliders.
-Then you can be sure that if you ever want to enable the sliders again, you will not suffer from unexpected deformatinsof the skeleton.
+While this is not strictly necessary we still recommend that you enable the white Human shape prior to disabling the Shape Editor.
+Then you can be sure that if you ever want to enable the Shape editor again, you will not suffer from unexpected deformations of the skeleton.